-The Muskoka region has an extreme temperature range but in Rama Township this is modified by Lake Couchiching.
-The Simcoe and Kawartha region is differentiated from southern Ontario due to its colder winter and more backward spring.
+The Muskoka region has an extreme temperature range but in Rama colder winter and more backward spring.
 Also precipitation is lighter than the surrounding areas, but the climate is generally milder than in the Muskoka region to the north.
 The following table indicates the approximate conditions occuring in Rama Township.